qlikwebisr/salescreen/README.md

+# Sales Screen
-# Screen for SaaS app that change the sheets by period of time
+Web Application for showing Qlik SaaS app, that changes the sheets by period of time.